magicleap/ml1-spectator-mode/README.md

 - URP / HDRP

 ## Getting Started
-The following steps are required create or add a spectator view to your project :
+With a headset and an external camera hooked up to your computer, you can follow the following steps to create or add a spectator view to your project.
+This guide will use the sample scene under _SpectatorMode/PunSpectatorView, which can be both be built to the headset and run on standalone.

 1) Create a co-location network experience.
 2) Use a desktop client to render a virtual camera mapped to the Magic Leap's position.
-3) Combine the virtual and physical camera stream using OBS
+3) Combine the virtual and physical camera streams using OBS.

 *Prerequisites:*
 * Magic Leap Unity SDK / Package -- If you need assistance configuring your Unity project to build to a Magic Leap headset, check out the ["Getting Started In Unity Guide"](https://developer.magicleap.com/en-us/learn/guides/unity-setup-intro).
 The versions are outdated, but the core steps are the same.

 ### Create A Co-Location Network Experience
-This project contains a pre-configured co-location experience.
+The PunSpectatorView scene includes a pre-configured co-location experience.
 To learn how to create your own using our cross-platform network anchor package, view the com.magicleap.spectator.networkanchors [README](https://github.com/magicleap/com.magicleap.spectator.networkanchors/tree/main).

+1. Build the PunSpectatorView scene to your Magic Leap device.

 ### Create the Desktop Spectator Client
 We will use the Desktop client to render the Virtual Content.
 To match the virtual content's position with the external camera, we will create a virtual camera that can follow the network position of the Magic Leap.
-This guide will use the Photon sample including the NetworkAnchorsExample sample scene from the [NetworkAnchors](https://github.com/magicleap/com.magicleap.spectator.networkanchors/tree/main) package.

-1. Duplicate your project folder or switch your project to Standalone and set the Graphic API to the one listed in the [Requirements](requirements) section.
+1. Switch your project to Standalone and set the Graphic API to the one specified by your O.S., listed in the [Requirements](requirements) section.
+2. The sample scene already has the NDI Components needed to stream to OBS, so you can skip the "Create the NDI Rig" section.
+If you are building your own scene from scratch, follow the next section.
+3. You can now play the scene in standalone within Unity and connect to the headset client by:
+    1. Running the scene in the ML device.
+    2. Playing the scene in Unity -- the console should show you connecting to the Photon room and 2 players being inside it.
+    3. Pressing the bumper on the ML Controller will start the localization process -- the cube in the scene should turn into a sphere, indicating the clients have localized.
+    4. Pressing the "1" key will switch which camera view is being streamed to OBS -- to set up OBS, head to the "Combine Camera Streams Using OBS" section.

 #### Create the NDI Rig
-1. In your the NetworkAnchorsExample scene, create a new Empty GameObject, name it NDIController.
+1. In the NetworkAnchorsExample scene, create a new Empty GameObject, name it NDIController.
 2. Add the NDI Controller component to the object.
 3. Create an empty GameObject as a child of the NDI controller.
 Name it Root.
 4. Create a new Camera as a child of the Root object.
 Name it NDICamera.
 5. Set the Camera's Clear Flags to Solid Color, and set the background to Black with zero opacity.
-6. Add the Nndi Sender Component, select Enable Alpha and set the capture method to camera.
+6. Add the Ndi Sender Component, select Enable Alpha and set the capture method to camera*.
 Set the sender's Source Camera as itself.
 7. Set the NDIController's main camera to the scene's Main Camera and the NDI camera as the child NDICamera.

+**Note: If using the standard render pipeline, you must instead set the Ndi Sender capture method to "game view".
+If using URP, you can use "camera", but you must set the NDI Camera's Camera/HDR setting to "Off".*

 ### Combine Camera Streams using OBS

 1. Download [OBS](https://obsproject.com/)
 2. Install the [OBS NDI plugin](https://github.com/Palakis/obs-ndi/releases/tag/4.9.1)
 3. Inside your OBS project, add a new NDI Source to the scene.